Levolor Home Fashions

-Along with custom product, Home Depot carried LHF’s readymade metal blinds.
+Along with custom products, Home Depot carried LHF’s readymade metal blinds.
 This sign was created as a way to call out product benefits to their customers.
 Rather than a simple handwritten sign, this was laser printed for a more professional image and for easier reading.

 Montgomery Ward Grand Manor Program

 A private label program was created for Montgomery Ward, called Grand Manor.
-These were limited selection variations of other LHF product, with modified warranties.
+These were limited selection variations of other LHF products, with modified warranties.
 In order to assist the stores, I created this warranty sheet as a cheat sheet reminder of the special warranties.

-One of my Sears stores did some out of the ordinary things to grab customers attention during a special sale and asked if I’d like to help.
+One of my Sears stores did some out-of-the-ordinary things to grab customers’ attention during a special sale and asked if I’d like to help.
 This special discount certificate I created for them to raffle off earned points with the associates and their customers.

 Montgomery Ward Sales Award

 When a sales ranking came out for all Montgomery Ward stores and one of my stores was ranked in the top 50, I created this award certificate to recognize them.
-It made a big impact with the associates in that store and my other Ward stores… on my next visit it was framed and hanging by their cash register and I heard comments from other Ward stores since this stores associates couldn’t help but brag about it to them!
+It made a big impact on the associates in that store and my other Ward stores… on my next visit it was framed and hanging by their cash register and I heard comments from other Ward stores since this store’s associates couldn’t help but brag about it to them!

 Similar to the certificate for Sears, I created this generic certificate to give out to any stores that were really driving sales for LHF.
 Because it was generic and a little harder to track than one certificate given to one specific store, it featured an artificial watermark (not visible here) as an added security feature.